 The BMI is our signature program for board members, aimed to equip participants with the skills and knowledge necessary to excel in their roles.
-Participants receive 40 hours of comprehensive curriculum in governance, fundraising, roles and responsibilities, finance, strategic leadership, and more.
-This cohort experience is taught by Northwestern University’s Kellogg faculty and practitioners from the Jewish sector, and it integrates best practices in the field such as applied learning, networking, and cross-sector collaborations.
-Learn more about the program here.
+Participants receive 30 hours of comprehensive curriculum taught by Northwestern University’s Kellogg faculty and practitioners from the Jewish sector.
+Meet Cohort 6!

 Staff Professional Development

 By developing senior professionals who work with boards, we provide them the skills and knowledge they need to maximize board engagement and help establish a productive board culture.
-Unraveling the Boardian Knot: Principles of Effective Governance is the first of its kind virtual intensive for Jewish nonprofit professionals.
-Participants will learn the principles of governance and a framework to build strong partnerships with their boards.
+Unraveling the Boardian Knot: Principles of Effective Governance is our certificated professional development program for senior staff.
+Learn more about the program.

 360-Degree Board Health Assessment